$0 Oklahoma Adoption Quick-Start Checklist

 Step 1: File the petition in District Court

-The petition is filed in the county where either party resides.
-It should include the names, ages, and residential information for both the petitioner and the prospective adoptee, a statement of the relationship between the parties, and the reason for the adoption.
+The petition is filed in the county where the adoptive parent or parents reside.
+It should include the names, ages, and residential information for both parties, a statement of the relationship between the parties, and any information the court requires about the adoption.

 Court filing fees vary by county — typically $165 to $275 in most Oklahoma counties — which is the same fee schedule as minor adoption petitions.